 Have your child ride a tricycle on the sidewalk, away from the street.
-Make sure he wears a helmet each time while riding.
+Make sure she wears a helmet each time while riding.

 Check outdoor playground equipment for loose parts and sharp edges.
 Supervise your child while at playgrounds.
 Do not let your child play outside alone.

 Teach your child water safety.
 Enroll him in swimming lessons, if appropriate.
-Make sure he is always supervised and wears a life jacket when around a lake or river.
+Make sure she is always supervised and wears a life jacket when around a lake or river.

 Keep all guns out of your child's reach.
 Keep guns and ammunition in different parts of the house.

-Keep all medicines and poisons out of your child's reach at all times.
+Keep all medicines, cleaning supplies and poisons out of

 Teach your child animal safety.